0xPoe/talks/ticdc-new-sink.slide/slides.md

 Basically, in this system, there's only one buffer in the table sink.
 The event sink is like a writer that simply writes the events to the target system.
 We make sure not to leak any table information to the event sink.

+After we understand the data flow, we need to figure out how to track the progress of the table sink.
+Because we write data concurrently.
+To solve this problem, we use a progress tracker to track the progress of the table sink.

 -->

 ---